 Mdina is one of the most beautiful places to visit in Malta.
 Inhale the quietness as you explore the narrow backstreets of this ‘silent city’.

 For lunch with panoramic views stretching all the way to Mosta, pop into the lovely Xpresso Cafe & Bistro.
-If it’s busy on your arrival, try popping in later, it will be worth it we promise.
+If it’s busy on your arrival, try popping in later, it will be worth it.

 For an unusual sight, head towards Mosta where you will find the unique Rotunda Church.
 The light blue interior of this church will take your breath away.
 It’s round, bright and unlike any other churches in Malta so don’t miss it.